rshn/grading-helper/README.md

 **Step 7.** Put your comments inside the nb file, at the appropriate spot, using this format,
 `<cm>[pts to subtract out of 10.0] Your comment.</cm>`
 For example,
-`<cm>[0.3] You are messing up the significant figures.
+`<cm>[0.3] You have used wrong number of significant figures.
 Match them between the number and its error.</cm>`
-Do not forget to close the <cm> tag with </cm>.
+Do not forget to close the `<cm>` tag with `</cm>`.
 The grading_helper.py is really unforgiving when it comes to tags, unlike html.
-If you do not use [0.3] above, the default default_pts_subtraction_per_comment will apply which I set to 0.2 in the grading_helper.py.
+If you do not use [0.3] on above example, the default default_pts_subtraction_per_comment will apply which I set to 0.2 in the grading_helper.py.
 You can change it if you like.
-Only use brackets [] for grading purposes, like above, and inside <cm></cm> tags.
+Only use brackets [] for grading purposes, like above, and inside cm tag.
 I mean, do not use brackets [] for anything else.
 If this would bother you let me know.
 **Step 8.** Now that you put your comments, at the appropriate spots, run,
 ```